rojberr/data-analytics-best-players/README.md

 Draw your own conclusions and let me know if I could make it even better.

 This project may be an example of first data analytics project.
-If that's your goal, please, feel inspired to do something similar!
+If that's your goal, please, feel inspired to do something similar or do even more!

 You can use my checklist from this repository: